yearn/yETH/SPECIFICATION.md

 _Note:_ this mode is to be activated in the event of a LSD depeg, such as a mint bug or a compromised oracle or a critical bug in the protocol.
 - During killed mode, no user may deposit assets into the contract
 - During killed mode, users may only withdraw assets in a balanced manner
-- During killed mode, the reward controller may not update the beacon chain amounts
 - There is no way to undo killed mode

 ## LP token contract specification (yETH)